yjyale/palmquist/README.md

 # palmquist

 This webapp is a rewrite of the Beinecke Library legacy application Palmquist.

-The project can be built using Maven, and the resulting .war file can be dropped into Tomcat (or just launched with `java`).
+The project can be built using Maven, and the resulting .war file can be dropped into Tomcat (or just launched with `java -jar`).
 The stack is Spring Boot/MVC/Data.

-The html files are in src/main/resources/templates.
+The HTML files are in src/main/resources/templates.
 All the backend logic is in package edu.yale.

 Installation